limebit/medmodels/docs/user_guide/getstarted.md

 ## MedRecord

-A _MedRecord_ is a data class that contains medical data in a network structure.
+A [`MedRecord`](medmodels.medrecord.medrecord.MedRecord){target="_blank"} is a data class that contains medical data in a network structure.
 It is based on _nodes_ and _edges_, which are connections between nodes.
 The MedRecord makes it easy to connect a dataset with different medical data tables or DataFrames into one structure with the necessary relationships.
 The MedModels framework is based on the MedRecord class and all MedModels methods take a MedRecord as input.

 ## Nodes

-Nodes are the core components of a MedRecord.
+Nodes are the core components of a [`MedRecord`](medmodels.medrecord.medrecord.MedRecord){target="_blank"}.
 Each data entry, such as patient, diagnoses or procedure entries, is an indivual node in the MedRecord.
 Each node needs to have a unique identifier and can have different attributes associated to it.
 For example the patient data would have the _patient_id_ column as the unique identifier, and _gender_ and _age_ could be additional attributes for each patient.

 ```python
 # nodes - patient information